Dauphiné: French rule

-The nobility of the Dauphiné took part in the battles of Poitiers (1356) and Agincourt (1415).
 The province was also the setting for military events during the war.
 The Duke of Savoy and the Prince of Orange, with the help of the English and Burgundian authorities, planned to invade the Dauphiné, but at the battle of Anthon in 1430, the army of the Principality of Orange was defeated by the troops of the Dauphiné, preventing the invasion.

 Louis XI was the only Dauphin of France to administer his territory, from 1447 to 1456.
 It was during his reign as Dauphin that the Dauphiné became totally integrated into France.
 At that time, it was an anarchic state, with conflicts between nobles still common.
 Louis XI prohibited these conflicts and forced the nobles to recognize his authority.
 The Conseil Delphinal became the third Parlement of France.
 Moreover, Louis XI politically united the Dauphiné.
 He forced the archbishop of Vienne, the bishop of Grenoble and the abbot of Romans all to pledge allegiance to him.
 He also acquired Montélimar and the Principality of Orange.

 In addition, he developed the economy of the province, by constructing roads and authorizing markets.
 He finally created the University of Valence founded 26 July 1452, by letters patent.
 Nevertheless, he also tried to institute the gabelle without referring the issue to the estates of the province, resulting in discontent on the part of the nobility and the people of the province.
 Because of his opposition to his father, Charles VII, he was forced to leave the Dauphiné.
 The King took back the control of the province and forced the Estates to pledge allegiance in 1457.

 Imperial suzerainty was not entirely forgotten in the 15th century.
 The Emperor Sigismund negotiated with King Henry V of England to give the Dauphiné to an English prince.
 The Dauphinois also did not forget their autonomy.
 The Pragmatic Sanction of Bourges (1438), which exposed Gallicanism, and the Concordat of Bologna (1516), which rectified France with the Papacy, were both promulgated for France and the Dauphiné distinctly.
 The Ordinance of Villers-Cotterêts (1539), on the other hand, which made French the official language of France, since it was not issued by the king as dauphin was not recognised in the Dauphiné.
 A second ordinance was promulgated at Abbeville on 9 April 1540 by the king as dauphin and this the Dauphinois parliament accepted.